Statecraft is one of those semi-obscure words I like. Merriam-Webster defines statecraft as “the art” of governing.

 Still, I could find time to tune in politics.
 On the rare occasions I do though, I end up shaking my head.
 For example, locally, there is the mayoral race in DuPont.
 One blogger, “Ranger Dave,” wrote the race has “created hate, divisiveness, and an ugliness that I have only seen on a national level.”
 The author has not attended many Pierce County political party meetings if he’s only seen this on a national level.
 I am nonetheless sympathetic to his point.

 I admit I do not know anything substantive about the race in DuPont.
 I do know Mayor Courts in the way elected officials tend to know each other.
 He is an honorable man, a good guy, and an effective public official.
-These are qualities that mattered once in politics.
+These are qualities that once mattered in politics.

 That said, I know journalists who share my belief the truth matters even if it doesn’t generate clicks, the dialogue needs to be elevated, and we all play a part.
 I also know public officials who share this belief.